 Decision No. 17,983

 * Subsequent History: Matter of Weber v New York State Educ.
-Dept. et al.; Supreme Court, Albany County (Silverman, J.); Decision & Order granted the petition to the extent that the Commissioner’s decision is annulled and the matter is returned for a determination on the merits to be issued within four months; June 7, 2022. *
+Dept. et al.; Supreme Court, Albany County (Silverman, J.); Decision & Order granted the petition to the extent that the determination is annulled and matter returned for a determination on the merits to be issued within four months.
+New Commissioner decision issued; October 6, 2022. *

 Appeal of B.W. from action of Richard A. Carranza as Chancellor of the New York City Department of Education and Yeshiva Mesivta Arugath Habosem regarding substantial equivalence.